microsoft/Windows-IoT-Samples/SerialUART/CPP/README.md

 #### <a name="UpBoard_UART"></a>On-board UART (UP Board)

 The UP Board has an on-board UART.
-See the [UP Board pin mapping page](../../Resources/PinMappingsUpBoard.png) for more details on the UpBoard GPIO pins.
+See the [UP Board pin mapping page](../../Resources/PinMappingsUpBoard.png) for more details on the UP Board GPIO pins.

 * UART uses GPIO pins 6, 8, 10